intervalia/component-build-tools/README.md

 ### Using locale strings in templates

 If your component includes both templates and locale strings then the strings are made available to the template through the `lang` variable.
-The `lang` variable it auto-inserted into the `templates.mjs` file for all projects that have locale string files.
+The `lang` variable is auto-inserted into the `templates.mjs` file for all projects that have locale string files.

 Locale file: `./locales/strings_en.json`